jolyonb/olxcleaner/wishlist.md

 - Policy file chapter/sequential entries correspond to existing url_names
 - Check that all release dates fall inside the course start and end dates
 - Check that various open/close dates appear in order!
+- Check that each update has the required elements, and that display text parses as html correctly